Independent Travel Training

 Why learn travel skills?

-Or if you have a visual impairment, you can access support and training through the Sensory Impairment Team at Portsmouth City Council.
+If you have a visual impairment, you can access support and training through the Sensory Impairment Team at Portsmouth City Council.

 Who do I contact?